 Update 6/11/18 - IECPA along with the Pennsylvania Energy Consumer Alliance (PECA) and the Pennsylvania Manufacturers' Association (PMA) coordinated on developing a consumer protection amendment and associated advocacy materials for the Senate.
 HB 1782 Bad for Consumers and Business; Cover Letter Urging Amendment; Amendments Grouped by Reason

 Update 7/6/18 - Our advocacy included direct outreach to nearly every Senate office.
 Ultimately, the bill passed without our amendment.
 However when the Governor signed this legislation he included a letter from his office to the Chair of the PUC expressing concerns about the lack of consumer protections that we were advocating.
 His office requested a robust stakeholder process prior to the PUC considering adjustments under an alternative ratemaking mechanism.
 IECPA met with the Governor’s Office as this process was evolving so it was encouraging to see our concerns raised from his office directly to the PUC.
 The Governor’s letter.
-The final version can be viewed here.
+The final bill version can be viewed here.

 Act 58 allows public utilities to petition the PUC to consider various alternative rate making mechanisms as part of utilities’ base rate proceedings, including: decoupling mechanisms, performance-based rates, formula rates or multiyear rate plans, or a combination of those alternatives.
 The Commission will now carefully evaluate how to best implement these changes to the Public Utility Code, while continuing the PUC’s underlying mission to ensure safe and reliable utility service at just and reasonable rates.